Why Become an English Major at McNeese?

-Explore the history of the English language and study English literature from medieval Britain to contemporary American classics with a concentration in comparative literature.Comparative Literature Curriculum
+Explore the history of the English language and study literature ranging from medieval British texts to contemporary American classics with a concentration in comparative literature.Comparative Literature Curriculum

 With a concentration in English education, you'll learn how to introduce junior high and high school students to classical literature and teach a variety of grammar and rhetorical skills.Education Grades 6-12 Curriculum

-As a student of foreign language and literature, you will study French, Spanish, Latin and Greek literature, plays and poetry and learn how to understand, place and evaluate them within their unique cultural and social contexts.Foreign Languages and Literatures
+In this concentration, you will study French, Spanish, Latin and Greek literature, plays and poetry and learn how to understand, place and evaluate them within their unique cultural and social contexts.Foreign Languages and Literatures Curriculum

 What Can You Do with an English Degree?

-In addition to opportunities for continued study in the field of English and communications, an English degree is one of the best foundational degrees for continued study in areas such as business, medicine, law, and a variety of other research-based fields.
+An English degree is one of the best foundational degrees for continued study in business, law and a variety of other research-based fields.
 Or, move directly into any career that requires skills in language, media and communication.

 Graduate Schools or Programs

 - Master of Fine Arts in Creative Writing